-Anyway, I’m a senior at Fiore High, which is a pretty cool school for those who fit in, and a not so cool school for those of us who don’t.
+Anyway, I’m a senior at Fiore University, which is a pretty cool school for those who fit in, and a not so cool school for those of us who don’t.
 I’m not a jock, not even by a far stretch.
 I’m not a stoner either and I am not a geek - okay I guess I would fit in better with the geeks than anywhere else.
 I mean, if they liked me.
 But no one really likes me, kudos to Mr. Six Foot Muscle.

 I don’t actually know how Six Foot Muscle found me but he did, despite me hiding out in the library ever since I got here.